DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 * Requirement Gathering and the definition of Project Scope
 * The listing of value hypotheses and sub-hypotheses together with the definition of the minimum set of features required to test them (that is the minimum viable product, the scope of the project)
 * A collaborative Design Studio user experience brainstorming among the entire team to associate user experience wireframes with the features
-* The decomposition of the features into user stories and the project backlog
+* The decomposition of the features into user stories and the project backlog, defining the MVP (Minimum Viable Product)

 > See my presentation slides [Setting up a Reusable and DurableDrupal Lean Process Factory](http://awebfactory.com/drupalcon2015lean/#/) for how I view the application of an Agile/Lean UX process to content-centric applications for details.